 If you are asking yourself that question, you may want to reach out to your local car mechanic and see if they can find out if there is an issue with your catalytic converter.
-If it is bad and needs to be scrapped, be sure to ask the mechanic for the cat back.
+If it is bad and needs to be scrapped, ask the mechanic for the cat back.
 It’s rightfully yours to keep and scrap.

 Alright, I have my Scrap Cat.
 Now What?

 Get A Quote from RRCats!

-When sending your any catalytic converters to the team for a price quote make sure that you take a picture of the whole catalytic converter from overhead (like this!) – so that we can see the shape and size of the converter.
+When sending any catalytic converters to the team for a price quote, make sure that you take a picture of the whole catalytic converter from overhead (like this!) – so that we can see the shape and size of the converter.

 The second picture you want to send is the serial number.

 Lastly, you want to send a picture of both sides of the cat so we can see that it’s full and not missing any material.